venovako/JKogb/README.md

 GNU Fortran 9 and 10 are *not* supported!
 Please take a look [here](https://gcc.gnu.org/gcc-9/changes.html) for the explanation regarding the MAX and MIN intrinsics.
-Currently, only GPU Fortran *8* is supported (but Intel Fortran is nevertheless preferred).
+Currently, only GPU Fortran *8* is supported.
 On RHEL/CentOS it is provided by, e.g., devtoolset-8.
+However, Intel Fortran is preferred and is the only one the software has been fully tested with.

 Here, ``NDEBUG`` should be set to the desired optimization level (``3`` is a sensible choice).
 If unset, the predefined debug-mode build options will be used.